 The trail signs on posts and trees are blue.
 Do not let the lighter blue trail signs for Höjdarnas höjdarled confuse you.

-Walk through “Europe’s rainforest” while keeping your feet dry thanks to Sweden’s longest alder marsh walkway, 1.6 km.
+Walk through “Europe’s rainforest” while keeping your feet dry thanks to Sweden’s longest alder marsh walkway, 1.6 kilometres.
 Alder marsh forests are rich in biodiversity and exceedingly wet, meaning that they are often difficult for visitors to access.
 You pass Sweden’s oldest human settlement where 14,000-year-old flint objects have been discovered.
 Small roads transport you from the medieval Finja church to today’s recreated lakeside meadows.

 The trail signs are red.
 Alslingan is part of the Finjasjöleden trail and Hovdalaleden trail.

 Take your dog on a playful walk and exercise using the natural features of the site.
 The dog-walker’s trail follows parts of the Finjasjöleden trail and passes through Dalleröds broad-leaf forest.
 Keep your dog on a lead during the walk.
 At the start of the dog-walkers’ trail on the Gold Coast there is a larger enclosure for your dog´s playful activities.